Survival kit: Mini survival kits

 Mini survival kits or "Altoids" tin survival kits are small kits that contain a few basic survival tools.
 These kits often include a small compass, waterproof matches, minimum fishing tackle, large plastic bag, small candle, jigsaw blade, craft knife or scalpel blade, and/or a safety pin/s.
 Pre-packaged survival kits may also include instructions in survival techniques such as fire-starting or first aid methods.
 In addition, paracord can be wrapped around the tin.
 The paracord can be used for setting up an emergency shelter or snaring small animals.
 They are designed to fit within a container roughly the size of a mint tin.

 Other small kits are wearable and built into everyday carry survival bracelets or belts.
 Most often these are paracord bracelets with tools woven inside.
 Several tools such as firestarter, buckles, whistles and compass are on the exterior of the gear and smaller tools are woven inside the jewelry or belt and only accessible by taking the bracelet apart.

 Lightweight survival kits are generally seen as a backup means of survival; however, these kits can be extensive, and have come to include tools that are generally found in larger kits as survival technology advances.
 Some examples of these tools are high-power flashlights, rapid use saws, signal devices such as mini signal mirrors, and water purification methods.

 Emergency kit

 An emergency kit, disaster bag, bug-out bag (BOB), also known as a 72-hour kit, GOOD bag (get out of Dodge), personal emergency relocation kit (PERK), go-bag, survival backpack, or quick run bag (QRB) is a portable kit containing items that would help a person to survive for 72 hours during an escape or evacuation from an emergency event or disaster such as a hurricane, earthquake, or flood.

 The focus is on evacuation rather than long-term survival.
 The kits are also popular in the survivalism subculture.

+Civil defense kit

+Typical civil defense 3-day emergency kits (72 hours) contain: